On this page

 Photo by Microsoft

-Remove older or duplicate files
+Delete older or previous versions of files

 Use the list of files and their sizes to clean up your files.
 You can delete old or duplicate files, transfer files to a different location, or delete previous versions of a file.